-Keys require slightly more force to be pressed than on other keyboards, but it's clear that this is a very minor issue.
+Keys require slightly more force to be pressed than other keyboards, but it's clear that this is a minor issue.

 Products designed to minimize physical strain over time caused by computer usage are generally dubbed “ergonomic.”
 The heart of any ergonomic workspace is the ergonomic keyboard – a keyboard designed to reduce wrist strain.
 Some ergonomic keyboards force the user to raise their wrists to be parallel with their keyboard, while others space the keys unevenly for maximum comfort and to keep the user from overextending their fingers.

 While ergonomic keyboards can’t cure wrist problems, they can certainly help prevent them.
 If you expect to be at a computer keyboard for more than 30 minutes each day over the long-term, do your hands a favor, and pick out a solid ergonomic keyboard.
 Your fingers will thank you for it.

 To buy an ergonomic keyboard now, see our top picks.
 Read on to learn more about ergonomic keyboards and best practices.